 I’m not just talking about sunburns, though.
 In my opinion, “recklessness” is also going out in the sun without a protective diet rich in healthy fats and antioxidants.
 Now, I’m using the term “reckless” loosely here because back when I ate the Standard American Diet (SAD) I simply didn’t know any better.
 But regardless of intention, I found that when my skin was infused with nutrients from the Standard American Diet (SAD) it simply didn’t perform well in a sunlit environment.
 When I switched to a traditional diet that changed, and I think there’s a correlation.

-Research Says Antioxidants Work Better Than Sunscreen
+Research Suggests Antioxidants May Work Better Than Sunscreen

 As you know, antioxidants are a hot topic right now because they eliminate free radicals and reduce cancer risk.
 Among the substances studied are omega-3 fatty acids, which used to be common in our diet but have been displaced by omega-6 fatty acids thanks to the prevalence of vegetable-based oils such as corn and soy.
 As our omega-3 ratios have dropped, skin cancer rates have risen.
 Researchers think there’s a connection.